Hard-scattering factorization with heavy quarks: A general treatment: Use of renormalized parton densities

 where the renormalized coefficient function is

 with $G^{-1}$ being the inverse of the renormalization factor $G$ for the parton densities $A_{R}$.
 The inverse is with respect to convolution in the longitudinal momentum fraction.

 It is possible to derive a simple and very plausible, but wrong, formula for the renormalized coefficient function.
 The derivation relies on using associativity for the pole part operation.
-We give the false derivation in App.\ \ref{sec:bad.derivation}, since it is instructive.
+We give the false derivation in the Appendix, since it is instructive.

 There does not appear to be a simple closed formula for the renormalized coefficient function.
 But there is a convenient recursion relation that we will now derive.
 It corresponds to the actual algorithms used to do real calculations.